Applicants are expected to have achieved a second-class honours BA.

-This Master's degree in archaeology will introduce you to the major techniques, principal bodies of evidence, and central research themes and concepts deployed in archaeological practice.
+This MA will introduce you to the major techniques, principal bodies of evidence, and central research themes and concepts deployed in archaeological practice.
 From this, you will develop a critical understanding of how contemporary archaeologists think, draw and write about material evidence.
-The programme bridges the perceived divide between theory and practice in archaeological fieldwork and cultural resource management and aims to produce a new kind of professional: one who is theoretically aware but also grounded in the craft of archaeology.
-In doing so, the programme will develop your capacity for interdisciplinary and innovative research in the field, based on a more critical and integrated study of landscape, architecture and material culture.
-Context, and an engagement with material and historical conditions, is crucial to this work-based training.
+The programme aims to produce a new kind of professional - one who is theoretically aware but also grounded in the craft of archaeology - and will develop your capacity for interdisciplinary and innovative research in the field, based on critical and integrated study of landscape, architecture and material culture.
+Context, and an engagement with material and historical conditions, are crucial to this work-based training.

-By the end of the programme, you will have developed your own research agenda in dealing with archaeological evidence.
-You will have confidence in your skills of reading and interpreting primary evidence, allowing you to break open the materials in archives, collections, excavation and the landscape.
-A crucial concern on this programme is the value of archaeology in the world and the kinds of community that participate in its practice and you will graduate with the ability to implement creative archaeological projects within the communities that now live in the landscapes archaeologists study.
+By the end of the programme, you will have developed your own research agenda in dealing with archaeological evidence, and the confidence to read and interpret primary evidence in archives, collections, excavation and the landscape.
+A crucial concern is the value of archaeology in the world and the kinds of community that participate in its practice, and you will graduate with the ability to implement creative archaeological projects within the communities that now live in the landscapes archaeologists study.